jindrapetrik/jpexs-decompiler/README.md

 ## Deployment

 ### Nightly builds
-When a commit is pushed/merged into `dev` branch, new prerelease version is created automatically by Travis CI, these prerelease versions are called nightly builds.
-On releasing new nightly build, previous nightly build is removed.
+When a commit is pushed/merged into `dev` branch, a new prerelease version is created automatically by the Travis CI.
+These prerelease versions are called nightly builds.
+On releasing a new nightly build, the previous nightly build is removed.

 ### Stable versions
-New stable version is created automatically by Travis CI when marking a revision in `master` branch with a tag in format `versionxxx`.
+A new stable version is created automatically by the Travis CI when marking a revision in `master` branch with a tag in format `versionx.y.z`.

 ## Contributing